arleenghai/Mulesoft/README.md

 	country: payload.country
 }]]></ee:set-variable>

-b) save city and country in a variable to pass as queryParameter to the http request to get the current weather data for melbourne
+c) save city and country in a variable to pass as queryParameter to the http request to get the current weather data for melbourne
 <ee:set-variable variableName="cityandcountry" ><![CDATA[payload.city ++ "," ++ payload.country]]></ee:set-variable>
 			</ee:variables>

-c) create a HTTP-REQUEST-CONFIGURATION (GET method) in the global-config.xml for getting current weather data for Melbourne,au
+d) create a HTTP-REQUEST-CONFIGURATION (GET method) in the global-config.xml for getting current weather data for Melbourne,au
 Note: Again, HTTP-REQUEST-CONFIGURATION can be maintained in the properties folder and encrypted using secure properties tool for security.
 I haven't done it for now as this is a dummy project and have hardcoded the values for now.

 <http:request-config name="Weather-Data-HTTP_Request_configuration" doc:name="HTTP Request configuration" doc:id="2558699a-dd20-427f-9a59-76fd2bdc589a" >